cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 This is helpful to modify, remove, or add your own arguments.

-The most common use case is adding your own web extension - [example recipe](https://www.cypress.io/blog/2020/01/07/how-to-load-the-react-devtools-extension-in-cypress/).
+The most common use case is adding your own web extension - {% url "example recipe" https://www.cypress.io/blog/2020/01/07/how-to-load-the-react-devtools-extension-in-cypress/ %}.

 # Usage